When was the last time you gave your Facebook Business Page a spring-clean?

 What’s the right size for my cover photo?

-- Facebook recommends cover photos are 851 pixels wide by 315 pixels tall (and less than 100KB in file size).
+- Facebook recommends cover photos are 820 pixels wide by 312 pixels tall.

 - This works on both a desktop and a mobile device.